InceptionXML: A Lightweight Framework with Synchronized Negative Sampling for Short Text Extreme Classification: S ync XML Training Pipeline

 \textsc{InceptionXML} described previously scales to datasets with hundreds of thousands of labels.
 However, scaling up to millions of labels in its existing form is difficult as the loss computation in equation above involves calculation of loss over all $L$ labels, a very large majority of which are negative labels for a given instance.
-Even with sufficient hardware resources, scaling up over the entire label space requires very large training times \cite{Chang20}.
-We thus propose \textsc{InceptionXML+} framework, which improves existing hard-negative mining to enable scaling to output spaces in the order of millions along with an updated training schedule.
-Not only does the framework scale our encoder, but also significantly reduces the training time and computational cost (Table \ref{tbl:model_stats}).
+Even with sufficient hardware resources, scaling up over the entire label space requires exceedingly longer training times \cite{Chang20}.
+We thus propose the \textsc{SyncXML} training pipeline, which improves existing hard-negative mining to enable scaling to output spaces in the order of millions along with an updated training schedule.
+Not only does the pipeline scale our encoder, but also significantly reduces the training time and computational cost (\autoref{tbl:model_stats}). \\

-\textbf{Hard Negative-Mining of Labels:} While techniques have been studied for efficient hard-negative label mining under \textit{fixed representation} of data points \cite{Jain19, Dahiya21}, only recent algorithms \cite{Jiang2021} have come up with \textit{dynamic} hard negative-mining techniques.
-Following the approach popularized by these recent methods, our model makes predictions in two stages: (i) shortlisting top $K$ label-clusters or ``meta-labels" using a meta-classifier, and (ii) employing a computationally feasible number of one-vs-all classifiers corresponding to the labels included in the shortlisted clusters to get the final predicted labels and perform backpropagation.
+\textbf{Hard Negative-Mining of Labels:} While XML methods have made efficient use of ANNS for hard-negative label mining under \textit{fixed representation} of data points \cite{Jain19, Dahiya21}, only limited works \cite{Jiang2021, cascadeXML} explore \textit{dynamic} hard negative-mining which provide hard negatives as per the model's current weights.
+Similarly, works in dense retrieval \cite{dpr, ance, realm} propose to learn retrievers using question-document matching algorithms by jointly learning their embeddings and then leverage an ANNS \cite{faiss} to create a hard-negatives shortlist.
+However, due to the static nature of the ANNS graph, the model ends up using stale embeddings to create this shortlist.
+To mitigate this, \cite{realm, ance} propose an asynchronous ANNS refresh strategy, which adds significantly to the computational cost.
+Following the approach popularized by recent methods making use of dynamic hard-negative mining, our model makes predictions in two synchronous stages: (i) shortlisting top $K$ label-clusters or ``meta-labels" using a meta-classifier, and (ii) employing a computationally feasible number of one-vs-all classifiers corresponding to the labels included in the shortlisted clusters to get the final predicted labels and perform backpropagation.\\

 \textbf{Label Clustering:} To perform label clustering, we construct Hierarchical Label Tree (HLT) using the labels' Positive Instance Feature Aggregation (PIFA) representation over sparse BOW features of their training samples \cite{Chang20, Dahiya21}.
 Specifically, we use balanced 2-means clustering to recursively partition the label set until we have a mapping $C$ from $L$ labels to $L'$ label clusters where $L' \ll L$ (Table:\ref{tbl:datasets}).